Terms & Conditions

 ii.
 Not participate in any act or illegal activity that may bring OSA or any of its facilities into disrepute

 iii.
 Abide by OSA’s Rules & Regulations and the decisions of OSA’s staff.
 In the event of any breaches of these Rules and Regulations, OSA reserves the right to send the Student home and terminate this Contract in accordance with Clause 6, or to ground the Student in accordance with OSA’s Discipline Policy.

 iv.
 Abide by OSA’s Rules and Regulations, together with its other policies including, but not limited to, OSA’s Health & Safety Policy, Fire Policy and Attendance Policy, as well as the Regulations and Policies Applying to All Users of Oxford University ICT Facilities (www.ict.ox.ac.uk/rules)

 v.
 Indemnify OSA from and against any losses that the University of Oxford may suffer which are result of the Student’s access of the University’s network, internet and email facilities and infringement of its Intellectual Property Rights.

 vi.
 Indemnify OSA against any and all damages, losses, expenses, claims, costs and reimbursements arising from any connection with any act or omission of the Student

 vii.
 Behave considerably, responsibly and co-operatively towards anyone involved with OSA, including fellow students, tutors and staff, and to respect the privacy of other residents and neighbours during the Summer School

 viii.
 Sign in and sign out of the Summer School every time the Student enters of exits the campus buildings.
-Where a parent/family member/family friend is taking the Student out, the parent/guardian of the Student must have given OSA written permission which must have been accepted by OSA in writing, and the appropriate OSA forms must be signed by the Student and the parent/family member/family friend who must also prove their identity to the Summer School Director or Head of Operations when fetching the Student
+Where a parent/family member/family friend is taking the Student out, the parent/guardian of the Student must have given OSA written permission which must have been accepted by OSA in writing, and the appropriate OSA forms must be signed by the Student and the parent/family member/family friend who must also prove their identity to the Summer School Director or senior staff member when fetching the Student

 ix.
 Treat all buildings and facilities that OSA uses with care, and not to attach anything to or decorate any property, including the campus